 Presence Class

-class is the main class for creating activities.
+The Presence class is the main class for creating activities.
 It provides methods for setting the activity data, handling events, and interacting with the PreMiD extension.

 Creating a Presence Instance

-To create a new Presence instance, you need to import the Presence
+To create a new Presence instance, you need to import the Presence class and create a new instance with a client ID:

 const presence = new Presence({